danielflopez1/Physics-Constrained-Neural-Networks/README.md

 #### Output
 It outputs a frame 2Darray (It is not HDF5 since it is being used in time_marching)

-### time_marching.py
+### Time Marching
-This file is modified and then ran in python.
+time_marching.py is modified and then ran in python.
 It uses a starting HDF5 file to generate predictions that are set as a new 2D frame and queues its image predictions as inputs to generate predictions over time.
 #### Inputs
 It uses a the HDF5 trained network, input and output normalizing file used in training and the full and cropped frame of the file of which you want to generate predictions.